urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

-The Urban Immersion Director will send you a short video and book to equip your team for their experience.
+The Urban Immersion Director will send you a short video, some group activities, and book to equip your team for their experience.
+If your team is local, ODM staff can also come and help facilitate a training session.
 You can also have your team and/or church collect new or gently used men’s socks for an outreach to the homeless during your trip.

 visiting groups engage in our community, serve, and learn about urban issues.

 Urban Immersion is more than just a volunteer program – we desire to give teams a holistic view of what it’s like to do ministry in Denver.
 Our program is structured around three key attributes:

 Set out in groups to complete various tasks and interact with people experiencing homelessness to learn more about what it’s like to live below the poverty line in Denver.